C.A.R.E.S. Article: Assistance Programs for Older Adults

 The C.A.R.E.S. continuing education programs are designed for Alabama pharmacists and pharmacy technicians to provide an overview of Medicare and the roles of the Aging and Disability Resource Centers (ADRCs) with the primary goal to help pharmacists and pharmacy staff effectively and efficiently assist Medicare beneficiaries.
 All of our CE programs are funded by the Alabama Department of Senior Services (ADSS) and are made available to community pharmacists in Alabama at no cost.
 The programs are developed by Dr. Salisa Westrick, Professor and Department Head of Health Outcomes Research and Policy in collaboration with the Alabama Department of Senior Services.

-Three programs are currently available for CE credit:
+In addition to this particular 1-hour CE article, three other programs are currently available for CE credit:

 C.A.R.E.S.
 Training (3 hour online video module CE)

 The Basics of Medicare for Pharmacy Personnel (1 hour CE article)

 Pharmacists' Role in Assisting Medicare Patients with Limited Income (1 hour CE article)

 If you are interested in learning more and/or joining the C.A.R.E.S.
 Pharmacy Network, you can complete the three ACPE approved one-credit-hour each CE articles or the three hour video training program (3 CE credits) that is available free online.
 After at least one full-time pharmacist from your pharmacy has completed the 3 CE credits training you can be enrolled in the C.A.R.E.S.
 Pharmacy Network at no cost and will receive a referral kit to help you identify and refer Medicare patients who may benefit from community programs to a local agency.

 If you are interested or want more information about either CE program, please visit